Our wide range of Blue Mountains accommodation lets you enjoy all the area has

 appreciated by taking a paddle wheeler cruise along the scenic Nepean gorge or

 an abseiling or adventure tour in The Jenolan Caves.
+If you’re game, grab a seat on the Scenic Railway.
+It’s the steepest passenger railway in the world!

 Our accommodation in the Blue Mountains also makes a great base for appreciating the